sitespeedio/sitespeed.io/docs/documentation/browsertime/configuration/config.md

   --videoParams.crf                Constant rate factor see https://trac.ffmpeg.org/wiki/Encode/H.264#crf  [default: 23]
   --videoParams.addTimer           Add timer and metrics to the video.  [boolean] [default: true] --videoParams.debug              Turn on debug to record a video with all pre/post and scripts/URLS you test in one iteration.
 Visual Metrics will then automatically be disabled.  [boolean] [default: false]
   --videoParams.keepOriginalVideo  Keep the original video.
-Use it when you have a Visual Metrics bug and creates an issue at Github  [boolean] [default: false]
+Use it when you have a Visual Metrics bug and creates an issue at GitHub  [boolean] [default: false]
   --videoParams.filmstripFullSize  Keep original sized screenshots.
 Will make the run take longer time  [boolean] [default: false]
   --videoParams.filmstripQuality   The quality of the filmstrip screenshots.
 0-100.  [default: 75] --videoParams.createFilmstrip    Create filmstrip screenshots.  [boolean] [default: true]